giodegas/docker-yarp/README.md

 	sudo ifconfig eth0:1 192.168.0.1/24

-then restart the docker image specifying the port mapping between the external IP and internal service on port 10000, (you can change the first 10000 port with the one most appropriate with your setting):
+then restart the docker image specifying the port mapping between the external IP and internal service on port 10000, (you can change the first setting 192.168.0.1:10000 with the one most appropriate with your setting):

 	docker run -it -p 192.168.0.1:10000:10000 giodegas/yarp bash